 With The Platinum Card® from American Express, you’ll receive complimentary unlimited access to more than 1 million Boingo Wi-Fi hot spots worldwide.

 Boingo doesn’t have a comparable membership level, but its Boingo Global membership, which gives you 2,000 minutes per month, is worth $39 per month.
 So this benefit is worth at least $468 per year.

 You’ll also receive complimentary membership in premium car rental programs, which will give you special discounts and upgrades.

 Other benefits that aren’t easily quantifiable include the following:

 - Complimentary benefits when you book a stay at Fine Hotel & Resorts properties

 - Upgrades and hotel credits when you stay at The Hotel Collection properties

 - Custom itineraries and recommendations through the Platinum Travel service

 - Presale tickets to concerts, shows, sporting events, and more

-Although you can’t place a monetary value on all the Platinum Card’s perks, you can do so on the following:
+Although you can’t place a monetary value on all The Platinum Card® from American Express’s perks, you can do so on the following: